defano/wyldcard/README.md

 #### Referring to menus

-A menu or menu item can be addressed by name (`"Edit" menu`, `"Undo" menuItem of menu "Edit"`) or by its position in the menu (`the third menu`, `menu 5`, `menuItem 6 of menu "Font"`).
+A menu or menu item can be addressed by name (`"Edit" menu`, `"Undo" menuItem of menu "Edit"`) or by its position (`the third menu`, `menu 5`, `menuItem 6 of menu "Font"`).
 When referring to a menu, the resultant value is a line-separated list of menu items that appear in the menu (using the string `-` to denote a separator).
 When referring to a menu item, the value of the item is its name (i.e., `"Undo" menuItem of menu "Edit"` yields `Undo`).

 For example,